iodigital-com/php-code-sniffer-standard/README.md

 ### Usage

 Since you now have a `phpcs.xml` file in the root of your project, you can run the default phpcs-command: `vendor/bin/phpcs`.
+To save yourself some time use GrumPHP or Githooks to trigger the sniffing.

 #### Ignoring sniff violations